tdene/synth_opt_adders/src/pptrees/mappings/README.md

 technology mapping.

-This folder contains map files that can be used to directly map logic onto standard cell libraries.
+This folder contains map files that can be used to directly map logic onto standard cell libraries.<br>
+All map files included herein are manually generated.

 Current implementation results in the `hdl` method of the `prefix_graph` class making a copy of the desired map file available in the same final folder as the main HDL file.

 An alternative implementation would be to concatenate the two files.

 ## behavioral_map.v